Sell My Vintage Guild Guitar

 Figuring out the year your specific Guild guitar was made can be quite a difficult endeavor, and we recommend seeking expert advice if you believe the guitar is of great value to ensure that the price accurately reflects the model/condition.
 This is especially true for Guild guitars made before the 1960s, as records are either unreliable or missing entirely.
 The best we can do for these is to reference the approximate last serial numbers for this timeframe listed in the Guild Guitar Book by Hans Moust.
 Here are the approximate serial number ranges for Guild guitars from 1952-1960.

 Guild guitars made after 1960 often have a serial number specific to their model.
 The guild guitars website has a very handy chart to help with deciphering this very confusing serial number system.
-Click here to access it.
+Access the chart here.